MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 <summary><b>How to extend my command bot by adding workflow bot Adaptive Card actions?</b></summary>

-The Adaptive Card action handler feature enables the app to respond to adaptive card actions that triggered by end users to complete a sequential workflow.
+The Adaptive Card action handler feature enables the app to respond to Adaptive Card actions triggered by end users to complete a sequential workflow.
 An Adaptive Card provides one or more buttons in the card to ask for user's input such as calling some APIs.
 The Adaptive Card then send another Adaptive Card in conversation to response to the card action.

-For more information on how to add adaptive card actions to command bot, see [Workflow bot in Teams](workflow-bot-in-teams.md).
+For more information on how to add Adaptive Card actions to command bot, see [Workflow bot in Teams](workflow-bot-in-teams.md).

 <br>